flatrat24/nix-pi/readme.md

+# Introduction
+This repository is a flake to generate an image for a Raspberry Pi 4.
+I personally use it to configure a NixOS media server using JellyFin, but I'm sure it can be easily changed around to fit another use case in `configuration.nix`.

 # Guide

 Evaluate the nix flake to generate the sd image with the following command.
 Run it in the directory of the flake: